ianstormtaylor/slate/.changeset/thick-apricots-fly.md

 'slate-react': patch
 ---

-Fixes error thrown when Editor is rendered inside iframe
+Fixes error that occurs when Editor is rendered inside iframe